spotinst/help/src/docs/administration/policies/README.md

 Conditions include:

-* **Logical operator** (optional) defines the logic between the value based operators.
+* **Logical operator** (optional) defines the logic between the value-based operators.
 Using a logical operator requires at least two value-based operators.

 * **Value-based operator**:
     - <i>StringEquals</i> compares two strings and returns <i>true</i> if equals, otherwise returns <i>false</i>.
     - <i>StringNotEquals</i> compares two strings and returns <i>false</i> if equals, otherwise returns <i>true</i>.
     - <i>StringContains</i> compares two strings and returns <i>true</i> if the first string contains the second, otherwise returns <i>false</i>.
-    - <i>StringEqualsIgnoreCase</i> compares two strings and returns <i>true</i> if the strings are in the same length, and corresponding characters in the two strings are equal ignoring case.
+    - <i>StringEqualsIgnoreCase</i> compares two strings and returns <i>true</i> if the strings are the same length, and corresponding characters in the two strings are equal ignoring case.
     - <i>StringPatternMatch</i> compares two strings and returns <i>true</i> if the string matches the given regular expression.

   If the condition contains more than one condition operator, <i>AND</i> is used between them.
 This means that all the operators should return <i>true</i>.